rome/tools/website/src/pages/lint/rules/useSimpleNumberKeys.md

 # useSimpleNumberKeys (since vnext)

-Disallow use of number literal in format other than decimal as object member name
+Disallow number literal object member names which are not base10 or uses underscore as separator

 ## Examples